Too often we, as fashion business owners, overlook the things we’re sure that we already know.

 We assume we already know something and we never pause to confirm whether it’s actually accurate.

 Can you identify the areas of your fashion business where you’re making assumptions?

-We make assumptions about things in our businesses and as a result, we often don’t make the progress we want to be making.
+Because it’s really common to make assumptions about things in your business and as a result, you may not make the progress that you want to be making.

-who our customer really is and what they want
+who your customer really is and what they want

-that our marketing collateral is working well for us
+that your marketing collateral is working well for you

 the best way to spend (or not spend) money in the business

 We fall into the trap of believing that there are set answers to all of these things and we make the assumption that once we figure them out, we’re done.